silentArtifact/one-pace-for-plex/README.md

 1. Copy `transcode.py` from the `/dist/` folder to your `One Pace` directory.
 2. Run `python3 transcode.py --dry-run` to view the ffmpeg commands that would be executed.
 3. When satisfied remove `--dry-run` to transcode the files.
 Use `--replace` if you want the original files deleted after conversion.
+Pass `--embed-artwork` to automatically attach the season poster to each episode.

 ```
     python3 transcode.py --replace
 ```

 The script requires `ffmpeg` to be installed and will embed title, show title, season and episode metadata into the resulting `.mp4` file.
+Additional metadata like the One Pace arc name, original anime episode references and optional cover artwork are also included.

 ### 6. Install XBMCnfoTVImporter